Retrieving package version at runtime¶

 pass

-Using pkg_resources
+Using pkg_resources¶

-cannot properly detect package version,
+In some cases importlib cannot properly detect package version,

 for example it was compiled into executable file, so it uses some